rumpelrausch/vue-localid/README.md

 # vue-localid
 Vue plugin to implement component scoped tag IDs.

-# Use of IDs in Vue components / templates
+# Use of IDs in Vue components
 Sometimes you want or need IDs in your Vue components.
 That might by OK if such a component is used only once within the browser DOM.
 However, If such a component is